 Some examples of films produced through our education workshops and curriculum partnerships are below:

-Samosa Media provide a series of arts and media workshops for Sixth Form students at Stepney All Saints School in 2022 and 23
+Samosa Media provided a series of arts and media workshops for Sixth Form students at Stepney All Saints School in 2022 and 23

 Samosa Media’s Education Officer Natalie Marshall and Director Anwar Akhtar, delivered a series of seven workshops for a group of twelve sixth formers, studying for their BTEC at Stepney All Saints school.
 The workshops provided a platform for students to explore and develop their understanding of topics including identity, faith, politics, business, arts and culture.
 They also did exercises on public speaking and leadership challenges.
 The students also explored leadership in business, culture and politics, and how skills such as patience, and the ability to listen, observe, study and work hard help people succeed in business as well as other sectors.
 Read more here